robotsorcerer/robotsorcerer.github.io/_posts/2019-02-15-small-or-large_science.md

 (7) Consistent diminishing marginal increases to novelty with team size, such that with each new team member, their contribution to novel combinations decreases.

-(8) Whereas larger teams facilitate broader search, small teams search deeper
+(8) Whereas larger teams facilitate broader search, small teams search deeper.